 There is no time to waste when you’re in combat, and running out of supplies can be fatal.
 This is why military supply chains are so critical to the success of any military mission.

-[ NOTE: The featured image for this blog comes from the military supply chain case study exploring the supply chain created by the Imperial Japanese Army to support their invasion of India in World War II. ]
+[ NOTE: Featured image for this blog comes from the SCM Globe military supply chain case study that simulates the supply chain created by the Imperial Japanese Army for their invasion of India in World War II. ]